simp/simp-doc/docs/user_guide/HOWTO/IPA_Clients.rst

 #.
 Log onto a machine that already has joined an IPA domain.
 #. ``kinit`` into an account with the appropriate privileges, (e.g., ``kinit admin``).
 #.
-Use a script such as the example, below, to add hosts in bulk:
+Use a script such as the example below, to add hosts in bulk:

    .. code-block:: ruby